List of actors who have played Santa Claus

 This is a list of actors who have played Santa Claus in film and on television, including voice acting roles.
 This does not count actors whose characters have dressed as Santa Claus.
+For example, Dan Castellaneta would not be included in this list for voicing Homer Simpson, a character who dressed up as a mall Santa in the pilot episode of The Simpsons.
+Roles are live action unless appearing in an animated TV film, series, or special, in which cases they are voice acting roles.